loykin/freader/README.md

 See examples/ for:
 - `examples/embeded` — embed directly into an app
 - `examples/log_reader` — use TailReader only
-- `examples/lumberjack_rotation` — log rotation behavior
+- `examples/lumberjack_rotation` — log rotation behavior (device+inode and checksum)
+- `examples/checksum_reader` — simple checksum strategy reader with bundled sample logs
+- `examples/checksum_seperator` — checksumSeperator strategy with a custom token separator and bundled sample logs

 ## Notes & Tips
 - Default sink: console (stdout)
 - Changing `sink.type` disables console to avoid duplicate output
 - Include/exclude filters apply at the sink stage
+- Separator is a string and can be multi-byte; lines are emitted only when a full separator is seen (no partial records)
-- If buffers are full, lines may be dropped
+- Checksum-based strategies are cross-platform and friendly for Windows; device+inode may be OS-specific
+- Offsets can be persisted (`collector.store-offsets=true`) to resume without loss after restarts
 - Enable Prometheus for monitoring in production